Architecture is a science of buildings.

 These elements work to reduce the aberrations that can ruin the image quality.

-A remarkable clear image is possible because of these lens elements.
+A prominent image is possible because of these lens elements.

-They suppress the flare and ghosting factors to provide you with superior sharpness to any other lens.
+They suppress the flare and ghosting factors, giving you superior sharpness to any other lens.

 Focus: